MudOnTire/antd-pro-page-tabs/README.md

 * If all tabs are closed, page of root route `'/'` will be opened

+* With right-click context menus to close target tab, close tabs to the right and close all tabs.

 # Todos

 While this library is still a simple prototype, there are a lot things i can do to make it better:

-* Add right-click context menus, including: close all tabs, close other tabs, close tabs on the right

 * Add APIs to close specific tabs programmatically